List of The Flash characters: Deon Owens

-Deon Owens (portrayed by Christian Magby; seasons 7–8) is a teenage football star who got a salesman job following a career-ending job that became a conduit for the Still Force.
-Deon later encountered Flash and aged the component for the vest Cisco was making to keep the Still Force from leaving his body.
-After Flash aborted his time-travel trip to keep the Strength Force, the Sage Force, and the Still Force from being created, Deon is confronted by the Speed Force's Nora form who sways him into an alliance.
-Deon was able to freeze Flash in place so that the Speed Force can zap Iris, Alexa, and Bashir.
-He, Fuerza, and Psych later helped Flash to snap the Speed Force back to her senses.
+Deon Owens (portrayed by Christian Magby; seasons 7–8) is a conduit for the Still Force.
+Originally a teenage football star who got a salesman job following a career-ending move, he uses his time abilities to relive his past before being convinced to stop by Chester and Cisco.
+Deon later encountered Barry and aged the component for the vest made to keep the Still Force from leaving his body.
+After Barry's time-travel trip is aborted to keep the Strength Force, the Sage Force, and the Still Force from being created, Deon is confronted by the Speed Force who sways him into an alliance.
+Deon was able to freeze Barry in place so that the Speed Force can zap Iris, Alexa and Bashir.
+He, Fuerza and Psych later helped the Flash to help the Speed Force realize that they're all on the same side.
 Afterwards, Deon moves in with the Speed Force.
-Deon later preserves Iris in a time loop due to the dangers that the Godspeed War is causing.

-In season eight, Deon visits Iris where she notes her suspicion about someone causing her father's death which Barry doesn't know.
-Deon discovers that someone has tapped into the Reverse Still Force.
-Upon Deon sending Barry to 2030, he found out that Eobard Thawne was responsible where he caused the Reverse-Flashpoint timeline.
-Iris later speaks to him about the time fluxes that she has been suffering.
-After investigating, Deon delivers the bad news to Iris.
-He states to her that her condition is causing time to fracture around her.
-He advises her to notify him if it gets worse.
-As her time sickness got worse and worse, Deon got sick as well.
-Due to this, while Flash is brought into the Still Force by Deon, he double-crosses him and traps him in an area of the Still Force while making off with the device needed to find Iris.
-In reality however, Deon lost access to his body and is now possessed by the Negative Still Force.
-He used some of his remaining strength to send X-S to save Flash.
-Deon later approaches the imprisoned Eobard Thawne and states that it is time to "fulfill his destiny".
-Their conversation ended with Deon killing Thawne by aging him to death and sacrifices Iris so that Thawne can be revived in his time remnant counterpart's body.
+Deon also preserves Iris in a time loop during the Godspeed War.
+Deon later notes Iris's suspicion that something is wrong and helps send Barry to 2031 to find out about Eobard Thawne's Reverse-Flashpoint timeline.
+Deon later learns Iris's time fluxes causes time to fracture nearby.
+As Iris's time sickness got worse, Deon got sick as well.
+Afterwards, he apparently double-crosses Barry to be trapped in an area of time while making off with the device needed to find Iris.
+In reality, Deon lost access to his body and is now possessed by the Negative Still Force.
+He used some of his remaining strength to send XS to save Barry.
+Deon later approaches Thawne and states that it is time to "fulfill his destiny".
+Their conversation ended with Deon killing Thawne by aging to death and sacrifices Iris so that Thawne can be revived in the time remnant Thawne's body.
 Cecile helps Psych rescue the real Deon.
-He and the other positive force avatars empower Flash so that he can defeat Eobard Thawne.
+He and the other positive Force avatars empower the Flash so that he can defeat the Reverse-Flash.
 Afterwards, the Still Force is fixed enough to return everything that was displaced by the Negative Still Force back to its respective locations.